gdlunch/GDLunch/README.md

 ## How to run

+In order to run the app, you should not have to provide anything else besides the `restaurants.json` mentioned [below](#restaurant-definitions) and the app should run on `localhost:8080`.

-In order to run the app you have to provide the `application.properties` in the root.
+However, if you want to use some some database other than the in-memory (which is predefined) you have to provide the `application.properties` in the root.
 [Here is just a taste of some common properties](https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html)

 Minimal properties that you should specify in order to successfully deploy GDLunch: